Exterior elevation by BluEntCAD

 Table of Contents

-Construction drawings are architectural drawings assigned by the architect to convey concepts, ideas, construction details and other specifications required on the site by the contractor.
+The construction drawing set includes architectural drawings assigned by the architect to convey concepts, ideas, construction details and other specifications required on the site by the contractor.
 This is done to execute the design as per defined specifications.
-The drawings, often provided in construction documentation services, also act as a record for the client for the existing building.
+The drawings, provided in construction drawing services, also act as a record for the client for the existing building.

 With stages, your team can maintain a focused approach to every part of construction documentation, from floor plans to MEP drawings.
 They will also be less likely to be overwhelmed by too much detail at one time, thus permitting course corrections and discussions at appropriate times.

 Many blueprints are required on the construction site to undergo specific construction work.
-Different types of construction drawings might be required to specify each construction detail to the contractor.
+Different types of construction drawings are required to specify each construction detail to the contractor.

 Working Drawing Plans: Drawings showcasing the floor plans from the top and defining the location of the doors, windows and other interior elements of the floor, including the furniture layout.